astroanax/unwired-web/README.md

 ## Matomo analytics

 Analytics are configured for matomo.
-Right now, it shows visitors only, can be improved further.
 Didn't opt for google analytics since it was privacy invasive.
+Matomo is pretty great too, has a lot of great features.